rdasgupt/mas-scada-historian-connector/mkdocs/docs/connection.md

 * `historian`: This configuration object is required.
 The configuration items specified in this object are used to connect to SCADA historian to extract device data and send to MAS Monitor.
     ** Required Items: **
+    * `type`: Historian type.
+The valid options are "osipi" or "ignition".
     * `jdbcUrl`: JDBC URL to connect to the historian database.
 Example "jdbc:pisql://10.208.72.125/Data Source=pidemo; Integrated Security=SSPI;"
     * `user`: User name to connect to historian.
     * `password`: Password to connect to historian.